raman325/pyvizio/README.md

 pyvizio --ip=0 discover
 ```

 and note its IP address and port number.
+If you have trouble finding a device, you can try adjusting the timeout period by adding the `--timeout` option.
+If you have a large number of vizio devices, you can add `--include_device_type true` to the command and `pyvizio` will attempt to guess the device type of each device discovered.

 ### Pairing